native-ly/native-smart-scroll-container/README.md

 ## About

-Enable scroll based on content size
+Enable scroll in container based on content size

 ## How to Install